siro20/P1P2_HBS_USBCdc_Modem/Readme.md

 There are 3 connectors on the Pi hat:
 1. Rasperry Pi 40-pin header
    - Provides power
    - Connects to the UART on GPIO14/GPIO15
    - Connects CTS/RTS on GPIO16/GPIO17
    - Signals a bus collision on GPIO22
 2. P1/P2 bus connector
    - P1
    - P2
    - Earth
 3. Micro USB
    - Allows to update the Pico firmware
    - Powers the board when used in standalone mode
+   - Optional when using the 40-pin header

+Buttons:
-A. Reset button
+   - A. Reset button
-B. Boot-mode button
+   - B. Boot-mode button

       Hold button B and press button A to enter the Raspberry Pico USB bootloader.

 ![](doc/p1p2_pi_hat_topdown.jpg)